dubinsky/scalajs-gradle/README.md

 IntelliJ Idea instruments Gradle test task with its `IJTestEventLogger` - but *only* if the task is of type `org.gradle.api.tasks.testing.Test`.
-Since I must derive my test task from `Test`, and `Test` extends `org.gradle.process.JavaForkOptions`, my test task runs in a forked JVM, making debugging of my code difficult (and there seems to be no way to stop the forking).
+Since I must derive my test task from `Test`, and `Test` extends `org.gradle.process.JavaForkOptions`, my test task runs in a forked JVM, making debugging of my code difficult.

 Turns out that IntelliJ Idea integration only works when all the calls to the IJ listener happen from the same thread